DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-logging-and-debugging-in-react-with-flux-replaying-your-users-actions.markdown

 };
 ```

 The message will first be logged to the console.
 This could be something you want to activate for your non-production builds.
-Then, if the user is logged in and it's not a "debug action" the data is posted to the backend.
+Then, if the user is logged in and it's not a "debug action", the data is posted to the back-end.

-When we replay actions in a troubleshooting sessions we'll mark these as "debug actions", to make sure these actions are not sent to the server again.
+When we replay actions in a troubleshooting session, we'll mark these as "debug actions" to make sure that these actions are not sent to the server again.

 And that's basically it.
 Our backend will store all actions in a "session" in chronological order.
 Then a developer might choose to replay a session: